inertia7/timeSeries_sp500_R/reports/ds_write_up.md

 	data:  sp500_training
 	X-squared = 2024.8, df = 20, p-value < 2.2e-16

 Now we will utilize the **Augmented Dickey-Fuller Test** for stationarity.
+The null hypothesis states that large p-values indicate non-stationarity and smaller p values indicate stationarity (We will be using 0.05 as our alpha value).

 	adf.test(sp_500)